 The surname Probert was first found in at Pant Glas near the village of Trelleck, county of Monmouthshire (Welsh: Sir Fynwy), where Thomas ap Robert (d.
 1536), son of Robert ap Jenkins (d.
 1509), gentleman usher of King Henry VII was found.
 Thomas' son Walter was the first to bear the Probert surname.
 Another early reference finds the family name at Chirk, on the Welsh border.

-Important Dates for the Probert family
+Early History of the Probert family

 This web page shows only a small excerpt of our Probert research.
 Another 175 words (12 lines of text) covering the years 1455, 1487, 1570, 1646, 1632, 1629, 1617, 1677, 1661, 1677, 1645, 1719, 1663, 1664 and 1695 are included under the topic Early Probert History in all our PDF Extended History products and printed products wherever possible.